 Troubleshooting WOPI API with The Cloud Storage Partner Program

-The main difficulty with WOPI troubleshooting is that the WOPI client does not give useful error messages, and so you should build extensive logging into your WOPI API implementation.
-It will really help you track down problems!
-Most of the time, these types of problems are caused by errors in your API implementation, with errors rarely on the Microsoft side.
+The main difficulty with WOPI troubleshooting is that the WOPI client does not give useful error messages, so you should build extensive logging into your WOPI API implementation.
+This will help you track down problems much more easily.

-Step 1 – .wopitest Validation
+- .wopitest Validation

-Step 2 – Known Issues
+- Known Issues

-Step 3 – Detailed WOPI API Debugging
+Detailed WOPI API Debugging

 Typical problems are:

-1. The domain for your WOPI API is not on the test allow list
+- The domain for your WOPI API is not on the test allow list

-2. You are not providing OwnerId in CheckFileInfo
+- OwnerId in CheckFileInfo

-3. You are not providing Size in CheckFileInfo
+- Size in CheckFileInfo

-4. You are not providing a valid SHA256 in CheckFileInfo
+- A valid SHA256 in CheckFileInfo

-6. You are not providing a valid LastModifiedTime in CheckFileInfo
+- A valid LastModifiedTime in CheckFileInfo

-7. You are providing additional unexpected properties in CheckFileInfo
+- You are providing additional unexpected properties in CheckFileInfo

-9. You are not handling Locks correctly
+- You are not handling Locks correctly

-10. Incorrect proof key validation implementation
+- Incorrect proof key validation implementation

-Step 4 – Help from The Cloud Storage Partner Program
+Help from the Cloud Storage Partner Program